dapphub/dapple/docs-old/usage-proposal.md

     dapple publish [-e <environment>]
     dapple chain
     dapple step

     dapple env sync [<environment>]
     dapple env new <name>
     dapple env ls
     dapple env rm <name>
 ```

+## config

+#### Usage
+`config`

+#### Description

+Triggers the set of configuration prompts the user is presented upon first run.
+If a `.dapplerc` file already exists in the user's home directory, it first
+warns the user that the existing file will be replaced with a new one and asks
+if they wish to continue.

 ## init